Mental Health Trends Among Gen Z and Millennials: A Neuroscientific Perspective

 From my Chair

-In my years of practice, I’ve witnessed firsthand the increasing rates of anxiety, depression, and other mental health issues among these age groups.
-These aren’t mere statistics; they represent real struggles that I encounter daily in my coaching sessions.
-What’s particularly striking is how these challenges manifest differently compared to previous generations.
+In my years of practice, I’ve witnessed the increasing rates of anxiety among younger generations, depression, dysthymia, and persistent low mood, and other mental health challenges across these age groups.
+These aren’t mere statistics — they represent real struggles encountered daily in practice sessions, manifesting in ways that differ markedly from previous generations.

-The integration of neuroscience into life coaching has provided profound insights into how external factors like social media, economic instability, and global events affect brain function and mental well-being.
-This approach has revealed that these aren’t just external stressors but have tangible, neurological impacts on the mental health of Gen z’s and Millennials.
+The integration of neuroscience into practice has provided profound insights into how external factors like social media, economic instability, and global events affect brain function and mental well-being.
+This approach has revealed that these aren’t just external stressors but have tangible, neurological impacts on the mental health of Gen Z and Millennials.
+As Davidson (2021) has demonstrated, sustained stress fundamentally reshapes the circuits governing emotional regulation.

 The Impact of Social Media on Mental Health